ethanlarry/cookiekingdom/README.md

 # Description

 Cookie Kingdom is a gourmet cookie service where if you sign up through the web page, you can recieve a free sample of chocolate chip cookies.
-Through making this website I learned how to use the form element as well as the label, input, and button tags.
+Through making this website I learned how to use the <form> element as well as the <label>, <input>, and <button> tags.
 In addition, I discovered how to manipulate the border-radius value to give me the desired look for the project.
 The thing that makes my website stand out is the in-your-face title.
 This gives a confident and bold feeling to the page.

 # Usage